Jarvis-8035/Secure_Chat_Application/README.md

 6. Start the client: `java Client localhost 8080`
 7. You will be prompted to enable/disable the three security properties above.
 8. If authentication is enabled, you will be prompted for a password.
 Use: `clientPass`
-9. If the security settings for the server/client do not match connection will fail
+9. If the security settings for the server/client do not match connection will fail.

 ##### Failed protocol validation:
 ###### Client POV: